jonny5532/wsgo/README.md

 This project is currently being used in production, but still needs some tuning and has some missing features.

 - Is the threads-per-process count appropriate?
 It is deliberately quite high, but this may cause issues with the number of simultaneous database connections required.
 Also the GIL will prevent true multiprocessing, but then threading uses less memory than an equivalent number of processes.

+- Using Python 3.12's subinterpreters to allow concurrent Python execution inside the same process.

 - The code still needs tidying up, and more tests writing.